Skip to Main Content

 During a stay at a residential treatment center, you help to support your peers to maintain a healthy and comfortable place.
 You might share chores and other responsibilities with other people and staff in the center.

-Is IOP Covered By Insurance?
+Is IOP Covered By Insurance, and How Much Does IOP Cost?

 IOP is usually covered by most insurance carriers when IOP is referred by a doctor or psychiatrist following inpatient care at a hospital.